-Higher up the firm, partners, for the most part, are “very approachable and supportive”.
+Higher up the firm, partners, for the most part, are “accessible and highly approachable”.
 One insider elaborates: “Like with trainees, there’s the odd partner who is perhaps not as approachable as the rest, but I think you’d get that anywhere.
 They’re really busy but are generally happy to take time out to speak to you.
 I’ve had a brilliant partner mentor who I’ve gone for coffee with a couple of times each seat, who’s been very open about her experiences at the firm, career progression, balancing work and home life etc. We all share an office with our supervisors and I’ve been able to have quite easy conversations with each one, discussing work but also what they’ve been up to at the weekend, what their kids are doing etc.”

-Work/life balance at HSF is better than at most firms in its class, especially given the new NQ pay now sits at £120k.
+Work/life balance at HSF is better than at most firms in its class, especially given NQ pay now sits at £120,000.
 Consensus is that it varies greatly between departments, but things like birthdays and sporting commitments are generally well-protected.
 “If it is busy, it is extremely busy but everyone recognises the need for down time which is respected.
 Some weeks it’s 70+ hours, but then it’ll be leaving at 4pm for a few nights after” explains one insider.
 In general though, “there is no expectation to stay if there’s non-urgent work, however, when things are urgent, your presence is appreciated and you get free dinner/taxi to compensate”.

 Another details: “In my first two seats I regularly worked until 10-11pm, in my last two seats I have usually finished between 5.30-7pm.
 Consistently though, people are respectful of special occasions and would encourage me to log off early on a birthday or if I have friends visiting etc, and no-one misses team Christmas or summer parties.
 Being asked to work on a weekend has only happened on a handful of occasions, very apologetically and the work has always been appreciated.
 Annual leave is respected, you are not expected to be monitoring emails.”